-Generally, proposal software allows freelancers to create sales proposals easily and efficiently while ensuring they look professionally designed.
-The main purpose of proposal software is to save you time and help you focus on activities that directly impact your sales.
+Proposal management software tools allow freelancers to create proposals easily and efficiently while ensuring they look professionally designed.
+The main purpose of proposal management software is to save you time and help you focus on activities that directly impact your sales.

 Important to mention is that almost all of the proposal software are cloud-based and they usually come with a price tag.
-Later on, we’ll recommend several proposal software we think are great for smaller teams - and one completely free solution!
+Later on, we'll recommend several proposal software solution providers we think are making great tools for smaller sales teams - and one completely free proposal software solution!

-Now, let’s talk about why you should even use proposal software as a freelancer!
+Now, let's talk about why you should even use proposal management software as a freelancer!

-What are the benefits of using proposal software in your freelance business?
+What are the benefits of using proposal management software in your freelance business?

 Here are some of the most notable.

-The traditional, “manual” method of creating sales proposals can easily become time-consuming.
-With proposal software, this issue becomes a thing of the past.
+The traditional, “manual” method of creating proposals can easily become time-consuming.
+With proposal management tools, this issue becomes a thing of the past.

 You can easily save up to 20-30 minutes of your time per a sales proposal - if you use proposal software.
 And this number gets even higher the more complex your sales proposal is.

-We’re fully aware that freelancers simply can’t afford to sit for hours writing sales proposals.
+We're fully aware that freelancers simply can't afford to sit for hours writing online proposals.

-Luckily, sales proposal software has now become extremely accessible to freelancers.
-There are several sales proposal tools you can get for cheap - and we’ll go through them later on in this post!
+Luckily, sales proposal management software has now become extremely accessible to freelancers.
+There are several sales proposal software solutions you can get for cheap - and we'll go through them later on in this post!

 You and your colleagues are putting together a sales proposal, but you feel that the entire thing could've gone more smoothly.

-Proposal software helps you put together professional freelance proposals effortlessly, even when you’re working in a team.
-From providing feedback to making revisions in real-time and tracking changes, proposal software usually has these or similar features.
+Business proposal software helps you put together professional-looking proposals effortlessly, even when you're working in a sales team.
+From providing feedback to making revisions in real-time and tracking changes, proposal management tools usually have these or similar key features.

-All in all, it’s easy to conclude that using proposal software in freelance teams can supercharge your collaboration.
+All in all, it's easy to conclude that using the right proposal management software in sales teams can supercharge your collaboration.

-Having all your sales proposals in a single place does come in handy.
+Having all your proposal documents in a single place does come in handy.
 Especially when you can track their statuses and dig deeper into the analysis.

-- Track how long it took for each client to respond
+- Track how long it took for prospective clients to respond

-- Track how many of your sales proposals were accepted
+- Track how many of your professional proposals were accepted

 - Filter all proposals by specific services.